What To Expect On Your Discovery Flight

 Here are ten things to expect on your Discovery Flight.

 1. Expect your Discovery Flight to be Casual

 Your instructor will welcome you personally and will ask you a few personal questions to see what your level of interest is, and then will discuss the details of the flight with you.

 There is no application form required for a Discovery Flight.
-A consent form and liability release must be signed prior to your Discovery Flight.

 2. Expect a Small Airplane

 Our Discovery Flights are conducted in a two and four seat aircraft.
 These aircraft are single-engine propeller-driven aircraft in which the instructor and student will sit side-by-side.
 These aircraft are meant for flight training and is a safe, reliable airplane for your Discovery Flight.